tlienart/SoilWater_ToolBox/docs/HYPIX/RichardsEquation.md

 # HYPIX

 Modelling unsaturated flow in highly heterogeneous soils can be accurately performed by solving the [Richards (1931)](#_ENDREF_13) equation (RE), which is commonly adopted by soil vegetation atmosphere transfer models.
 However, RE is highly nonlinear, and despite numerous efforts over the last decade its solution using numerical methods is demanding, and problems finding techniques to achieve fast and accurate solutions are unresolved (e.g. [Zha *et al*., 2019](#_ENDREF_14)).
-Here, we propose improvements to RE and implement them in HyPi, using the mixed form of RE, as recommended by [Celia *et al*.
+Here, we propose improvements to RE and implement them in HyPix, using the mixed form of RE, as recommended by [Celia *et al*.
 (1990)](#_ENDREF_14).
 The solution of RE is based on [Hassane Maina and Ackerer (2017)](#_ENDREF_15), for which the RE partial differential equation is solved using a *cell-centered finite-volume (implicit finite differences)* scheme for the spatial discretization, with an implicit Euler scheme for the temporal discretization by using the weighted average inter-cell hydraulic conductivity.

 ##	*Richards equation of HyPix model*